CloudChaoszero/CloudChaoszero.github.io/_posts/2021-01-01-Five-Year-Roadmap.md

 * Am I another case of cruising upwards into middle-class, while ignoring my origins?
 * How can I use that same numbing frustration of the [2020 Summer BLM movement](https://www.npr.org/2020/05/29/865685777/why-u-s-needs-black-lives-matter-movement-today), rapid rise of corruption in American government, and deaths of tragic heroes like [Kobe Bryant](https://en.wikipedia.org/wiki/Kobe_Bryant), [Ruth Bader Ginsburg](https://en.wikipedia.org/wiki/Ruth_Bader_Ginsburg), [John Lewis](https://en.wikipedia.org/wiki/John_Lewis), & more as motivation?

-Visibily experiencing the [k-shaped](https://www.cnet.com/personal-finance/americas-v-shaped-vs-k-shaped-economic-recovery-what-does-it-all-mean/) bifurcation of the economy, theme of [rich keep on getting richer](https://www.youtube.com/watch?v=15pFQxG9wko), and continuing with my ambitions while not fully being impacted from 'The 'Rona', I have somewhat continued to drift, meanwhile knowing there are others like me that are dealing with their own hardships to a significant degree.
+Visibly experiencing the [k-shaped](https://www.cnet.com/personal-finance/americas-v-shaped-vs-k-shaped-economic-recovery-what-does-it-all-mean/) bifurcation of the economy, theme of [rich keep on getting richer](https://www.youtube.com/watch?v=15pFQxG9wko), and continuing with my ambitions while not fully being impacted from 'The 'Rona', I have somewhat continued to drift, meanwhile knowing there are others like me that are dealing with their own hardships to a significant degree.

 With these considerations, I lay out my Roadmap for the next 5 years.